-Council approvals are required for all buildings and for a fitout in an existing building when there is a change of use.
-An example of a ‘material change of use’ could be from office use to medical use or retail use to medical use.
-If the tenancy or space has had continuous previous medical use it is considered to be a complying development and may not require DA approval.
+Council approvals are required for all buildings and when there is a change of use, an approval must be re-applied for.
+There are different levels involved in a ‘change of use’ application.
+An example of a ‘material change of use’ would involved the transfer from office use or retail use to medical use.
+If the tenancy or space has had previous medical use it is considered to be a complying development and may not require DA approval.

-Without council approval your insurance may not be valid in case of a fire or other natural disaster.
-Most builders would be considered liable if they built something that had no council approval.
+Without council approval, insurances may be considered invalid in the case structural damage occurring.
+Most builders would be considered liable if they built something that was without council approval.